developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/ec30_programming/index.md

 * **Holding position can change multiple times** during any app interaction.

 ### Tap Accuracy
-Research shows that people prefer to tap on and view content in the center of the screen.
+UX Matters found that people prefer to tap on and view content in the center of the screen.
 Tap accuracy varies widely depending on screen location, something to keep in mind when positioning an app's touch zones.

 <img alt="image" style="height:250px" src="accuracy_grid.png"/>
 _**Image source**: UXmatters.com_